 It is completely normal to worry when your cat has disappeared for a long time.
-But after how long should you start to look for it?
+But after how long should you start to look for them?

-In this article, we will tell you why a cat might go missing and after how long you should start looking for it.
+In this article, we will tell you why a cat might go missing and after how long you should start looking for them.

 Reading time : 8 min

 Even though cats are territorial animals, their garden is not their only limit.
+Not only feral cats but also domestic cats have a large territory.
 A domestic cat’s territory goes way beyond your house.
 The limits are not only defined by your cat, but also by other felines in your neighbourhood.
 Their territory is divided by where your cat eats, relaxes, plays, hunts, and goes potty.

 A cat’s territory can be unlimited if your cat has not been neutered.
-Your cat can walk hundreds of miles if it has smelled another cat in heat.
-During its different journeys, your cat can walk through gardens, roads, go hunting and take naps.
+Your cat can walk hundreds of miles if they have smelled another cat in heat.
+During their different journeys, your cat can walk through gardens, roads, go hunting and take naps.

 A cat that has not been neutered can go to great length to find another cat in heat.
-Dominated by its instincts, your cat might leave for a few days and come back as nothing happened.
+Dominated by their instincts, your cat might have escaped for a few days and come back as nothing had happened.

 So, can a cat ever get lost?
-It is not very probable, but it can get scared by a loud noise, a stressful situation or can get carried away by prey and struggle to find its way back home.
+It seems unlikely, but they can get scared by a loud noise, a stressful situation or can get carried away by prey and struggle to find their way back home.

 Just like humans, in any extreme situation, a healthy adult cat can go a couple of weeks without eating, while still being able to drink.
-However, it can only survive 3 days without waters.
+However, they can only survive 3 days without water.
 That is why you should not hesitate to contact your neighbours in case your cat goes missing.
-It might have gotten stuck somewhere.
+They might have gotten stuck somewhere.

-If your cat is not coming home, do not hesitate to walk around your neighbourhood calling its name.
+If your cat is not coming home, do not hesitate to walk around your neighbourhood calling their name.
 Hearing your voice might remind your cat that a loving family and good food is waiting for them.
-If it is not responding to your calls, it has probably ventured further away.
+If they are not responding to your calls, they have probably ventured further away.
 It is important to keep in mind that the earlier the search begins, the higher the chances of finding your cat.